john-cd/rust_howto/bk/src/introduction/how_to_read_this_book.md

 ## A Note about Error Handling {#note-about-error-handling}

-Error handling in Rust is robust when done correctly, but can require a bit of boilerplate.
+Error handling in Rust is robust but can require a bit of boilerplate.
 Because of this, one often sees Rust examples filled with [`unwrap`][c~std::result::Result::unwrap~docs]↗{{hi:unwrap}} calls, instead of proper error handling.

 Since this book's recipes are intended to be reused as-is and encourage best practices, they set up error handling correctly when there are [`Result`][c~std::result::Result~docs]↗{{hi:Result}} types involved.
 The structure generally looks like: